rails/rails/guides/source/active_record_postgresql.md

 * [type definition](http://www.postgresql.org/docs/9.3/static/datatype-geometric.html)

-All geometric types are mapped to normal text.
+All geometric types, with the exception of `points` are mapped to normal text.
+A point is casted to an array containing `x` and `y` coordinates.

 UUID Primary Keys